 And really, that is how it should be.
 Stress, worry and anxiety are a normal part of life.
 And while it can be difficult to see our child struggle with the causes and symptoms of stress, there are things we can do to help them.

 One of the ways we can help is by supporting them to learn to use mindfulness strategies.
 Being mindful can help kids learn to calm down, relax and re-focus, in the face of worry, anxiety, frustration, anger – or any big emotion.
 It can help them to be more aware of the way their body reacts physically and emotionally to overwhelming feelings and emotions.

-Recently, Immy and I started using the Smiling Mind app as part of her bedtime routine.
-It is a fabulous mindfulness tool for kids (and adults!) and it has been such a successful addition to our routine – helping Immy to achieve a very relaxed state in preparation for sleep – that it sent me on a search for other good quality mindfulness apps for kids.
-Today I am sharing five that I have been using with both of the girls.
+Immy and I have been using the Smiling Mind app as part of her bedtime routine for years now.
+It is a fabulous mindfulness tool for kids (and adults!) and it has been such a success for us – helping Immy to achieve a very relaxed state in preparation for sleep – that it sent me on a search for other good quality mindfulness apps for kids.

 These are the apps we are currently using;

 Smiling Mind: Smiling Mind “aims to build happier, healthier and more compassionate people.
 Our mindfulness meditation programs are designed to assist people in dealing with the pressure, stress and challenges of daily life.”
 The app includes the most extensive library of meditations to use with children aged 7-12 years, teens and adults.
 There are also meditations developed for the classroom, workplace and for sporting teams/individuals.
 While Immy chooses from the 7-9 year old exercise library, I have also used the shorter, bite sized meditations with AJ (who is 4 1/2) – it’s a different, less relaxed exercise with a little one but she will lay and listen with me.
 This is currently our favourite mindfulness app.
 Free.